 The essential oils found in cinnamon are considered to be anti-microbial, helping stop the growth of bacteria.
 In addition, by slowing the rate at which food empties from the stomach, cinnamon can aid in blood sugar control, particularly when combined with a high glycemic food.
 Traditional Chinese Medicine mixes cinnamon in tea with fresh ginger to provide cold and flu relief.

-Getting its bright yellow color from curcumin, turmeric provides anti-inflammatory benefits at the level of Motrin and other NSAIDs.
+Getting its bright yellow color from the flavonoid curcumin, turmeric provides anti-inflammatory benefits at the level of ibuprofen and other non-steroidal anti-inflammatory drugs (NSAIDs).
 It has been used in the treatment of inflammatory bowel disease (IBD), relief for rheumatoid arthritis, helping those with cystic fibrosis, and cancer prevention, just to name a few.

-Stay tuned for a fantastic, warming vegetable soup to help keep your immune system strong during cold and flu season!
+Here's a fantastic, warming vegetable soup recipe to help keep your immune system strong during cold and flu season!